rileypetersen/officeHours-server/README.md

 - Get all users

 **GET /api/users/:id**
-- Get a user by ID
+- Get a user via ID

 **POST /api/users/register**
 - Create a new user